efredericks/gvsu-cis373/assets/labs/lab1-redux.md

 > [https://learn.adafruit.com/adafruit-circuit-playground-bluefruit/circuit-playground-bluefruit-circuitpython-libraries](https://learn.adafruit.com/adafruit-circuit-playground-bluefruit/circuit-playground-bluefruit-circuitpython-libraries)

 {: .note }
-You want the libraries that work with CircuitPython 9.x!
+You want the libraries that work with CircuitPython 10.x!
 The earlier libraries will not work!
 Additionally, the page might be specific to the Bluefruit however the libraries should work fine regardless, as they are targeted at CircuitPython and not the device itself.

 You're going to need the `neopixel.mpy` library from the above library download.
 Open up the ZIP file, go into the `lib` directory, and copy `neopixel.mpy` into the `lib` directory on your device.

 {: .important }
 Make sure you keep that archive of libraries handy!
 You'll be needing it for nearly every lab!
 (Sometimes the download takes a *while*).

+We may or may not get to this during the semester, but you may want to install [*circup*](https://learn.adafruit.com/keep-your-circuitpython-libraries-on-devices-up-to-date-with-circup/overview/) - this is a package manager similar to `pip` that works on the CircuitPlayground.
+As of writing I haven't tried it, but there is an excellent video guide from [Prof. Gallaugher at Boston College](https://www.youtube.com/watch?v=yNTlcwxJtlw) if you want to try it out.

 ## But first...